Righteous Priest: B. Sukkot 52b

 According to Simeon Hasida, Zechariah's Four Craftsmen are Messiah ben David, Messiah ben Joseph, Elijah and the Righteous Priest.
 In the oldest full manuscript of the Talmud dating from 1342, known as the Munich Talmud, the Righteous Priest is referred to as Melchizedek.
 In his commentary on the Talmud, Rashi says the Shem/Melchizedek is called a craftsman because he helped his father build the ark and taught Abraham.

 In 1280, following the Disputation of Barcelona, the Roman Catholic Church forced Jews to censor parts of the Talmud that were theologically problematic.
 The Talmud was censored again in 1564 following the invention of the printing press.
 Numerous times between 1239 and 1775, all copies of the Talmud were ordered destroyed; few survived.

 Shem

-According to Avot of Rabbi Natan on Gen. i 27, Adam was born circumcised because he was created in the image of God.
+According to the Avot of Rabbi Natan on Gen. i 27, Adam was born circumcised because he was created in the image of God.
 While they were in Egypt, the children of Israel were not circumcised because they wished to follow the customs of the Egyptians.
 The Israelites lived in Egypt for 210 years.
 According to Midrash Rabbah LVII.
 4, Satan denounced Israel when they were in Egypt.
 Generally this is interpreted as happening after Joseph died and was because they stopped practicing circumcision.
 However the priestly tribe of Levi practiced circumcision in Egypt.
 Entry into the land of Israel required the circumcision of all the tribes.